I have a tool… well it might not be quite as good as a Leatherman, but I use it almost every day to search my blog.

 Am I crazy?
 I just give this stuff away.

-The post "Like a Leatherman for Your WordPress Blog" was originally thawed from a previous ice age and melted at CogDogBlog (http://cogdogblog.com/2014/07/like-a-leatherman/) on July 16, 2014.
+The post "Like a Leatherman for Your WordPress Blog" was originally pushed out of the bottom of a purple jar of Play-Doh at CogDogBlog (https://cogdogblog.com/2014/07/like-a-leatherman/) on July 16, 2014.